 MARINE CORPS JUNIOR R.O.T.C.
-LEADERSHIP PROGRAM

-Heritage High School Only
+LEADERSHIP PROGRAM Heritage High School Only

-This leadership education program is a three-year progression of academic courses that can be selected by anyone regardless of grade level during their attendance at Heritage High School.
-Participation as a fourth year student is limited to a very few individuals who are subjectively selected by the leadership department chair as "exceptional" candidates to fill student leadership positions within the organization of the classes.
+This leadership program is a three-year progression of academic courses that can be selected by anyone regardless of grade level.
+Participation as a fourth year student is limited to very few individuals who are subjectively selected by the leadership department chair as "exceptional" candidates to fill student leadership positions within the organization of the classes.
 (It is possible to be qualified but not selected due to limited availability of positions.)
-This program of instruction is designed to emphasize development of positive character traits, selfdiscipline, responsibility for self and others, and leadership skills.
+This program of instruction is designed to emphasize development of positive character traits, self-discipline, responsibility for self and others, and leadership skills.
 This program is not intended to recruit students for military service; rather, it is intended to develop productive responsible citizens using the military as a role model for teaching these positive lessons.
 Instructional goals are reached through training in subjects such as close order drill, marksmanship, physical fitness, leadership traits/principles, and first aid/CPR.